peter-hst/confluence-groupdocs-viewer-source/README.md

-GroupDocs Viewer plugin for Confluence
+GroupDocs.Viewer for Cloud plugin for Confluence Source
 =========================

-With GroupDocs Viewer plugin for Confluence you can easily [view PDF, Word, Excel and Powerpoint documents online](http://groupdocs.com/apps/viewer) with the GroupDocs Embedded Viewer tool, directly from within your Confluence powered website.
+With GroupDocs.Viewer for Cloud plugin for Confluence you can easily [view PDF, Word, Excel and Powerpoint documents online](http://groupdocs.com/apps/viewer) with the GroupDocs Embedded Viewer tool, directly from within your Confluence powered website.

 ###Plugin Installation Instructions: